Informasjonsforvaltning/organization-page-bffe/README.md

 --image: name of the image that should be tested.
 Defaults to digdir/fulltext-search:latest
 ```
 #### Updating mock data
-1. Set API_URL env variable to the url you want to collect mock data from
+1. delete data for the url in ./mock/mappings
-2. Start a wiremock instance
+2. Start wiremock: `docker-compose up`
 3. Start [record and playback](http://wiremock.org/docs/record-playback/) with target url
-3. run the wanted http requests
+4. run the wanted http requests (replace the target url with `localhost:8080`)
-4. copy files from the wiremock instance's /mappings directory into mock/mappings

 ### Other invoke tasks
 ```